HarryYelland/HarryYelland/README.md

 ###

 <p align="left">👋 Hello, I'm Harry, a CyberSecurity Writer for Netify. </p>

-<p align="left">Having studied Computer Science at the Universite of East Anglia, I'm a passionate developer with a penchant for crafting robust and scalable applications.</p>
-<p align="left">🌐My recent projects have used the MERN stack, leveraging React for intuitive user interfaces, Node.js for efficient server-side logic, Express for seamless API development, and MySQL for robust and relational database management, continuing on from the skills I learnt when using this stakc for my degree dissertation.</p>

-<p align="left">💾 While my primary database experience lies in MySQL, I'm well-versed in designing and optimizing database schemas to ensure data integrity and efficiency.
-I believe in the power of relational databases for structuring complex data relationships.</p>

-<p align="left">🔧 Additionally, I have a strong foundation in C# programming, allowing me to tackle low-level programming tasks and build efficient algorithms.
-I enjoy the challenge of optimizing code for performance and ensuring it meets the highest standards.</p>

-<p align="left">🎓In 2023 I graduated from the University of East Anglia with a first BSc (Hons) degree in Computer Science.
+<p align="left">🎓In 2023 I graduated from the University of East Anglia with a First class BSc (Hons) degree in Computer Science.
 In then spent a year working as an Applications Engineer at Ansible Motion and now I'm currently working as a CyberSecurity Writer for Netify.</p>

+<p align="left">Whilst my current role is focused on cybersecurity, I'm an incredibly passionate developer who likes to work on a range of programming projects.</p>

+<p align="left">I am currently developing my skills across all languages, however, my main strengths are with the MERN stack (which I used for my degree dissertation work.
+Using the MERN stack, I've learnt to leverage React for intuitive user interfaces alongside Node.js for backend work and I'm now trying to translate these skills to other languages.
+For example, I've began building projects with C for backend servers and python for simple applications/machine learning use cases.</p>

+<p align="left">When consider databases, I'm well-versed in designing and optimizing database schemas for both MySQL and PostGreSQL, always  with a focus on data integrity and efficiency.</p>

-<p align="left">🚀 Let's collaborate and turn ideas into reality!
-Feel free to explore my repositories, and don't hesitate to reach out for potential projects, contributions, or discussions on web development, databases, and C# programming.</p>
+<p align="left">Let's collaborate and turn ideas into reality!
+Feel free to explore my repositories, and don't hesitate to reach out for potential projects and contributions.</p>

 ###